 Last week, Kpop band BTS (formerly known as Bangtan Boys and Beyond The Scene) and its fans made global headlines as they raised over $2 million in donations to the #BlackLivesMatter campaign.
 The band itself donated $1 million and has been vocal about denouncing racial oppression.
 On June 4, they tweeted, “We stand against racial discrimination.
 We condemn violence.
 You, I, and we all have the right to be respected.
 We will stand together. #BlackLivesMatter” (Source) James Corden even covered how BTS fans are diluting white supremacy hashtags by drowning out hate with their love of the band.

-Washington Post report Yim Hyun-su points out in an article that Kpop fans have a well-established history of social justice initiatives and wield social media hashtags with lighting efficiency.
+Reporter Yim Hyun-su points out in a Washington Post article that Kpop fans have a well-established history of social justice initiatives and wield social media hashtags with lighting strike power.
 Their social media campaigns have not only a global reach but also activate global collaboration in a matter of minutes.
 The online activism of Kpop fans is not to be underestimated.

-Hyun-su continues to analyze why the many stories of Kpop fans mobilizing don’t get the coverage that similar stories of streaming fans or videogame fans do.
-While acknowledging the often problematic landscape of fandom communities, the barrier to Kpop fans being recognized is classical sexism: the popular image of a “fangirl” is not in alignment with that of a social justice warrior.
+Hyun-su continues to analyze why the many stories of Kpop fans mobilizing don’t get the coverage that similar stories of streaming/vlogging fans or videogame fans do.
+While acknowledging the often problematic landscape of fandom communities, he posits that the barrier to Kpop fans being recognized is classical sexism: the popular image of a “fangirl” is not in alignment with that of a social justice warrior.